AnBANSAL-cmpm/cmpm-121-f25-S01/README.md

 - Making a small change to the project.
 - Manually testing your change locally.
 - Committing and pushing your change to your remote repository on GitHub, verifying that the deployment succeeds.
 - Removing this introductory documentation and replacing it with your own so that your project represents your voice, not that of the course staff.
-(Students: Don't let _this_ README.md be the only documentation in your project!)
+(Students: Don't let _this_ README.md be the only documentation in your project!
+It would be fine to delete all of this text and just add a sentence about your unique contribution to the starter project.)
 - Repeating the editing-to-publishing process to build familiarity with the overall workflow.

 ## Getting Started